Developing Development Program

 1000 N. Alameda St., Los Angeles, CA 90012.

-With early bird application, the program fee is $2,250.
-With general application, the program fee is $2,500.
+With an early bird application, the fee is $2,250.
+With a general application, the fee is $2,500.
 Fees cover participation for up to six staff and board members.
 Fees are due after acceptance into the program.
 Partial sponsorships for eligible organizations may be available.

 What Do DDP Participants Say?

 Want to hear firsthand about DDP’s impact?
 Check out what our latest graduates had to say!

 “DDP was the catalyst for instrumental change at Bresee!
 From our systems and structures to our senior leadership and board, we now have the capacity and confidence to sustain our mission for years to come.”

 – Seth Eklund, Executive Director, Bresee Foundation, DDP 2017-2018

 “Because of DDP, we now have a common language and invaluable tools to support and guide our fundraising efforts.
 Our staff and board became a team —and this has strengthened all of us.”

 – Linda Matlock Executive Director, Toberman Neighborhood Center, DDP 2017-2018